jpreese/go-tidbits/README.md

 ## 10/11/2019
 - When resolving whether or not a type satisfies an interface, if the type has a `pointer` receiver, if you create that type as a value type, the type will not satisfy the interface.
 However, if the type has a `value` receiver, then creating that type as a pointer _or_ value will satisfy the interface.

+This is typically known as the _method set_ of a type.

 ```go
 type Fooer interface {
 	Foo()